danmohad/khod-kaar/README.md

 It's not difficult to think of ways to perform nefarious and antisocial actions with AI in general and LLMs in particular.
 Don't do them.

 ## Don't be dumb
-Understand that `khod-nevis` interacts with the shell where it is run.
-Commands and code executed by `khod-nevis` may damage your machine or even other machines; it has just as much authority over the environment in which it is run as you do.
-Be sure you understand each shell command `khod-nevis` will execute before approving it.
+Understand that `khod-kaar` interacts with the shell where it is run.
+Commands and code executed by `khod-kaar` may damage your machine or even other machines; it has just as much authority over the environment in which it is run as you do.
+Be sure you understand each shell command `khod-kaar` will execute before approving it.
 Exercise extreme caution in using the autopilot `-a` flag.

 ## How to run it